ranvirsingh603/Google-Apps-Script/README.md

 This script can be used to quickly perform addition in a Google Sheets document by prompting the user for the values to add and placing the result as a formula in the active cell.

 Feel free to use and customize this script as needed for your Google Sheets automation tasks.

+# CONGRATULATIONS!
+You have made your first google apps script